SherG/perpetual-elm/exampleSite/content/about.md

 date: 2019-10-16T06:24:49.305Z
 menu: main
 ---
 As the coronavirus advanced, volatility in the markets and twin supply and demand shocks ensued.
-As the second wave spreads, enterprises continue to manage for cash flow under challenging conditions.
+Enterprises continue to manage for cash flow under challenging conditions.

 Spearfish works with businesses and trading houses to quickly optimize their cash flow and solve supply chain financing problems.